wjzhengsh/blockchain/howto/remote_peer_icp.md

   In the code, `<cluster_CA_domain>` is the certificate authority (CA) domain.
 If you did not specify a CA domain, the default value is `mycluster.icp`.

 3. From the directory where you stored the downloaded Helm Chart, run the following command in the ICP CLI to import the Helm Chart into your ICP cluster.
-Replace `<helm_chart_from_github>` with the name of the `.tgz` file you downloaded from Github.
+Replace `<helm_chart_from_github>` with the name of the `.tgz` file you downloaded from GitHub.

   ```
-  bx pr load-helm-chart --archive <helm_chart_from_github> --clustername <cluster_name>
+  bx pr load-helm-chart --archive <helm_chart_from_github> --clustername <cluster_CA_domain>
   ```
   {:codeblock}